Terms and Definitions

 Yes/And collaborative process – inspired by theatrical improvisation (http://en.wikipedia.org/wiki/Improvisational_theatre), the invitation is to build on what others are giving you “in the scene” rather than to deny or reject it.
 The challenge is to be radically inclusive; the gift is discovering unforeseen possibilities.
 Saying “Yes, and…” we begin to tell our communal stories.

-* Tere wants to thank and acknowledge Cynthea Jones and Patricia Storm of Diana’s Grove Mystery School, who introduced her to the 4 levels of reality and pretty much changed her life forever.
+* Tere wants to thank and acknowledge Cynthea Jones and Patricia Storm of Diana’s Grove Mystery School, who introduced them to the 4 levels of reality and pretty much changed their life forever.